bigbinary/binary_merchant/README.md

 transaction_id, response = *gateway.authorize(options)
 ```

-In the above case you are calling a method called <tt>authorize</tt>.
+In the above case you are calling a method called <tt>authorize</tt> which is much better to look at than a method named <tt>create_customer_profile_transaction</tt>.
 If the authorization was a success then <tt>transaction_id</tt> will have a value.
 If authorization fails then transaction_id will be nil.

 ## Testing with BinaryMerchant without hitting the Authorize.net server